tgteacher/BigData-LA1/README.md

 ## Assignment submission

 You have to submit your assignment through GitHub classroom, using the following procedure:
-1. Accept the assignment at [TODO].
-This will create your own copy of the assignment repository, located at http://github.com/tgteacher/BigData-W2019-your_github_username.
+1. Accept the assignment at https://classroom.github.com/a/eCH5w90B.
+This will create your own copy of the assignment repository, located at http://github.com/tgteacher/bigdata-la1-w2019-your_github_username.
 2. Clone your copy of the assignment repository on your computer, and implement the functions in `answers/answer.py`, following the instructions in the documentation strings.
 A skeleton of your answer file already exists in file `answers/answer.py`